Day 1-3: Rome

 Start your trip in the capital of Italy: Rome.
 Rome has some of the world’s most popular tourist attractions; the Colosseum and Vatican City.
 Flights to Rome are usually the most affordable, which makes it a great start location.

-Day 4: Tuscany – Best of the Italy travel itinerary
+Day 4: Tuscany – Best of the Italy Travel Itinerary

 Tuscany, with its rolling hills and vineyards, is one of the most picturesque regions in Italy.
-Escape the city, rent a car in Rome, Italy and drive 3-hours along Lago Di Bolsena to Saturnia, the thermal area.
+Escape the city, rent a car in Rome, Italy, and drive 3 hours along Lago Di Bolsena to Saturnia, the thermal area.
 Spend the afternoon and have dinner in this tiny medieval village called Montemarano.

-We recommend renting a car in Italy through Sunny Cars as they work with local car rental companies.
-When booking through Sunny Cars, the price already includes all insurance.
+We recommend to rent a car in Italy through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.

 Day 5: Tuscany (Siena)